 Aaron did so; he set up the lamps so that they faced forward on the lampstand, just as the LORD commanded Moses. — Numbers 8:3

-I was recently at a funeral on the Mount of Olives in Jerusalem for a Jewish man from New York.
+Recently, a funeral was held on the Mount of Olives in Jerusalem for a Jewish man from New York.
 He had lived a long life and died peacefully.
 Yet when his son read his eulogy, everyone had tears in their eyes.
 He spoke about a man who was simple and poor.
 He spoke about how when he was younger, he was embarrassed by his father, but as he grew older, his respect for his father grew.

-This week’s reading begins with the commandment to Aaron and his sons to light the menorah, the seven-branched lamp in the Temple.
-Last week’s reading was about the gifts that the princes from each of the twelve tribes brought to God.
-The Jewish sages explain the connection between this week’s reading and last week’s portion.
+Our verse today comes from the Torah readings about the commandments given to Aaron and his sons to light the menorah, the seven-branched lamp in the Temple.
+The preceding Torah portion is about the gifts that the princes from each of the twelve tribes brought to God.
+According to Jewish tradition, the two passages are connected.
 After watching the princes offer gifts, Aaron felt bad that he hadn’t contributed anything.
 So God comforted him by pointing out that his descendants would light the menorah forever.

 Question: Why does God highlight the menorah when there were many other duties that Aaron and his descendants would perform in the Temple.
 Another question: How was this “forever”?
 Didn’t the lighting of the menorah cease after the Temples were destroyed?

-The sages explain what God meant.
-Centuries later, under Greek oppression, Aaron’s descendants would be the ones to defeat them.
+The Jewish teachers offer the following explanation.
+Centuries later after this commandment was given, the Jews lived under Greek oppression and were forbidden to practice their faith and any of its traditions.
+It was Aaron’s descendants who would be the ones to defeat them.
 You see, his descendants were the Maccabees, and their victory is remembered every year on the holiday of Hanukkah.
 On that holiday, we light our own menorahs, and that is how Aaron’s descendants light the menorah forever!

 The menorah and its lights represent spirituality, and lighting the menorah symbolizes spreading spirituality and the light of God in the darkness of this world.
 When God gave Aaron the job of lighting the menorah for eternity, He was telling him that through his family, God’s light would be spread throughout the world and His legacy would be continued.